lsst-pst/syseng_throughputs/README.md

   an expected as-provided filter set).
-In the `*_Losses` directory, there are also ten-year-average simulated contamination and condensation losses for each surface of the filters.
+In the `*_Losses` directory, there are also ten-year-average simulated contamination and condensation losses for each surface of the filters, based on models developed by Andy Rasmussen.

 ## Telesope Components ##
 * _Mirrors_: Each mirror has a reflectivity curve, which should be coupled with the respective losses curve found in the relevant `*_Losses` directory.
-The losses represent the ten-year average;
-  currently mirror cleanings are scheduled yearly, with resurfacing every two years.
 The reflectivity of mirror1 (primary mirror) and mirror3 (tertiary) is based on using a protected aluminum surface; the reflectivity of mirror2 (secondary) is based on using a protected silver surface.
+These mirror reflectivities are based on lab measurements of pristine witness samples.
+The losses represent the ten-year average, based on performance degradation measurements from historical telescope performance, modified for the expected LSST maintenance schedule.
+  Currently mirror cleanings are scheduled yearly, with resurfacing every two years.

 ## Site Properties ##
 * _Atmosphere_: The atmosphere throughput is modeled by using MODTRAN to